Violence-hit Secunderabad railway station under tight security cover, train services resume | Law-Order

 Violence and protests marred the station blocking rail services causing inconvenience to passengers for several hours.
 Train operations originating from the station were cancelled or partially cancelled and they resumed subsequently later in the evening.

-Additional Director General of Police (Railways) Sandeep Shandilya told PTI that the situation at Secunderabad station is peaceful and the police continue to deploy addition forces to thwart any untoward incident.
+Additional Director General of Police (Railways) Sandeep Shandilya told PTI that the situation at Secunderabad station is peaceful and the police continue to deploy additional forces to thwart any untoward incident.

 ''Situation is normal at the station.
 We saw some problem at Mahbubnagar railway station.
 Overall, railway stations in Telangana are fine,'' the police officer said.